scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

 module against CPython and other optimizers: ShedSkin, PyPy and numexpr.

-To conclude, limiting Python to a statically typed subset does not hinders the expressively when it comes to scientific or mathematic computations, but makes it possible to use a wide variety of classical optimizations to have Python match the performance of statically compiled language.
+To conclude, limiting Python to a statically typed subset does not hinders the expressivity when it comes to scientific or mathematic computations, but makes it possible to use a wide variety of classical optimizations to have Python match the performance of statically compiled language.
 Moreover, one can use high level informations to generate efficient code that would proved to be